CarlosBroman/Python-phylogenetics/README.md

 ## Output

-The output will be the tree built with Biopython and render with ETE3
+The output will be the tree built with Biopython and render with ETE3.
+An application will be built to allow the tree creation.